 To address these problems more effectively, a federally funded Internet Crimes Against Children Task Force has been established.
 The Task Force, located at State Police Division Headquarters in Albany, joins the New York State Police, the New York State Attorney General's Office, and the New York State Division of Criminal Justice Services in an effort to combat Internet crimes against children.
 Members in the investigative, legal, analytical, and community outreach fields combine their efforts in order to arrest, prosecute, educate, and ultimately prevent crimes against children that are perpetrated via the Internet.

-The following crimes often involve the use of computers and/or the Internet.
-If you encounter any of this kind of activity, you should report it to the police:
+The following crimes often involve the use of computers or the Internet.
+It is these crime we would like you to report:

 Sexual Performance by a Child

 Child pornography is a crime defined by New York State law as the "visual depiction of a child engaged in sexual conduct."